circuscode/tootpress/readme.md

 ## Description

-The plugin copies your toots from Mastodon continuously and saves them into the WordPress database.
-The toots can be displayed on the blog chronologically (but do not have to).
+TootPress brings your data back and copies your toots from Mastodon to WordPress continuously.
+The toots will be saved in the WordPress database and can be displayed on the blog chronologically (but do not have to).
 Indeed, Mastodon is also blogging, micro-blogging so to speak.

 ## Functions